aws-samples/amazon-omics-end-to-end-genomics/README.md

 1. Delete the CloudFormation stack with the name that was assigned at creation.
 This will start deleting all the resources created.
 2. Due to certain actions taken during usage of the solution, resources such as the Workflow input and output buckets and the ECR respoistories will fail to delete due to them not being empty.
 In order to delete them as well, users will have to empty the contents of the S3 buckets for Workflow inputs and outputs and delete the images created under the Amazon ECR repositories (if you chose to clean up these resources).
 Once deleted, you can re-attempt to delete the CloudFormation stack.
-3. If the Omics resources fail to delete by the delete stack action in CloudFormation, users will need to manually delete the Omics Resources created by the stack, such as the workfow, variant store, annotation store, sequence store and reference store.
+3. If the Omics resources fail to delete by the delete stack action in CloudFormation, users will need to manually delete the Omics Resources created by the stack, such as the workfow, variant store, annotation store, sequence store and reference store (or just the imported reference genome).
 Once done, you can re-attempt to delete the CloudFormation stack.
+4. If certain custom CloudFormation resources such as Lambda functions in the Omics and CodeBuild stacks fail to delete again, simply retrying the deletion of the parent stack should delete it.

 ## License